TinfoilHatsInc/hapi/README.md

-Notification system
+HAPI
 ===========

-The notification system of Tinfoilhats Inc.
+The main API system of Tinfoilhats Inc.